 Offshore wind in Scotland is still an emerging industry, with activity increasing significantly in the last few years after a slow start due to more challenging water depths and sea conditions relative to other parts of the UK - Scotland currently has 10% of the UK’s operational offshore wind capacity.
 This will increase over the coming years with a further 2.5 GW of capacity under construction providing conditions to bolster the emerging Scottish supply chain.
 The sector currently employs 3,400 people in Scotland and this is expected to grow as deployment increases.

-Scotland has particular current strengths in project development, with a number of established developers located in the central belt and wide range of companies providing dedicated legal, financial and consulting services.
+Scotland has particular current strengths in project development, with a number of established developers and wide range of companies providing dedicated legal, financial and consulting services.

 Offshore wind farms are operated and maintained locally and ports along the east coast are benefitting from dedicated servicing facilities each bringing around 100 long term jobs.
 Local ports are also benefitting from construction phase activity, with Dundee and Nigg expanding their capabilities as a result of recent contracts.